At a glance

 Matthew Schofield, Head of Zurich Private Clients, says: “Watch collectors need to ensure their individual watches and collections are valued accurately, so if the worst happens, they are adequately insured.
 We work closely with our expert partners, Bonhams and Mappin & Webb, to provide clients with comprehensive valuations so they are protected fully should a loss occur.”

-Zurich Private Clients are proud sponsors of the the SalonQP fine watch exhibition – click here for details.
+Zurich Private Clients is sponsoring the SalonQP fine watch exhibition, which takes place at the Saatchi Gallery, in London, from 12-14 November – click here for details.